jfasch/jfasch-home/trainings/log/detail/2024-03-11--Linux-Basics/index.rst

      *
    * * Absolute paths are relative to the root directory
      *
-   * * '.' refers to the currect working directory
+   * * '.' refers to the current working directory
      *
-   * * '..' refers to the currect working directory of the parent process
+   * * '..' refers to the current working directory of the parent process
      *